primd-os/MissileMayhem/README.md

 ### Maps

 * Added options to choose different maps
-* These are Normal, No Walls, Small Walls, Center Wall, Platforms, Weak Center, Bridge, and Diagonal
+* These are Normal, No Walls, Small Walls, Center Wall, Platforms, Weak Center, Bridge, Diagonal, and Towers
 * These maps work in all modes and are voted on by the players in the queue

 #### Normal